Skype retires older apps for Windows and more as it pushes new features

 Note that this is something of a comprehensive list; some of these apps were discontinued quite a while ago, others a little more recently.
 However, it appears that if you had a device with one of these older apps installed, it would still work.
 Now, that no longer will be the case, it seems.

-“Because we want everyone to experience the best Skype has to offer, it’s sometimes necessary to retire older versions of Skype, and Skype enabled devices,” a Microsoft spokesperson said.
-“Unsupported Skype-enabled devices, and platforms may experience problems with calls and chats, lost or dropped calls and instant messages, or could stop working completely.”
+“Because we want everyone to experience the best Skype has to offer, it’s sometimes necessary to retire older versions of Skype, and Skype-enabled devices,” a Microsoft spokesperson said.
+“Unsupported Skype-enabled devices and platforms may experience problems with calls and chats, lost or dropped calls and instant messages, or could stop working completely.”

 Skype, founded back in 2003, was a trailblazer for a subsequently huge onslaught of mobile apps that let people message and phone each other on mobile phones, bypassing carrier networks and their costly charges.
 Eventually, it was also one of the first of the disruptors that carriers started to work with, developing co-marketing plans and bundles to pick up more mobile subscriptions.